 Why Remodel?
 Why Not Get a Newer Coach?

 This post covers the effort we put into the first stage of remodeling a 2010 Newmar Ventana 3961.
-Your mileage may vary on your efforts to remodel an RV.
+Your mileage may vary in your efforts to remodel an RV.
 We had big ambitions for our work and it shows in the final price tag.
-The completed effort is still cheaper than getting a newer model, but it can be time-consuming a huge headache.
+The completed effort is still cheaper than getting a newer model, but it can be time-consuming and a huge headache.
 Be patient and your final product will be a great reward!

 This is what $55,000 in renovation work looks like.
 Could we have done this cheaper?
 Yes, if we completed most of the work and project management ourselves.
 The labor costs alone totaled over $27,000.
 Instead, we traded our hard-earned salary and paid experts to do all of the work for us.

 We could afford this budget by picking up an older, used motorhome.
 We knew we wanted a Newmar diesel motorhome for the quality of the build and insulation.
 We originally looked at getting a 5-year-old model but discovered we could purchase a 10-year-old model for $70-$90 thousand less than a newer model with some (but not all) of these upgrades in place.

 The Must Do Upgrades

 New Flooring: The original tile flooring is in great shape, but very bland.
-Beige/sand colored ceramic tile covers the majority of the coach.
+Beige/sand-colored ceramic tile covers the majority of the coach.
 The only areas not using tile are the slides and the bedroom.
 The ceramic tile is very heavy so I assume they did not place it in the bedroom space to save on some weight.